bitnami/charts/bitnami/phpmyadmin/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

 ## Upgrading

+### To 6.0.0

+The [Bitnami phpMyAdmin](https://github.com/bitnami/bitnami-docker-phpmyadmin) image was migrated to a "non-root" user approach.
+Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
+From now on, both the container and the Apache daemon run as user `1001`.
+You can revert this behavior by setting the parameters `securityContext.runAsUser`, and `securityContext.fsGroup` to `root`.
+Chart labels and Ingress configuration were also adapted to follow the Helm charts best practices.

+Consequences:

+- The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
+- No writing permissions will be granted on `config.inc.php` by default.
+- Backwards compatibility is not guaranteed.

+To upgrade to `6.0.0`, backup your previous MariaDB databases, install a new phpMyAdmin chart and import the MariaDB backups.

 ### To 1.0.0